Pamf1973/Pamf1973/README.md

 # Hi, I'm Pedro A. Martins, PMP 👋
 ### Operations Project Manager | AI-Native Developer | Business Transformation Leader

 I am a **Strategic Project Manager** and **PMP-certified professional** with a career dedicated to driving business excellence and operational transformation.
-Currently, I am a Fellow in the **Pursuit AI-Native Program**, an elite 7-month intensive backed by Google and Salesforce, where I build high-impact, full-stack AI solutions.
+Currently, I am a Fellow in the **Pursuit AI-Native Program**, an elite 1 year intensive backed by Google, Blackstone, Citibank among others, where I build high-impact, full-stack AI solutions.

 ---